What a crazy year 2020 has been!

 February seems so far away now when we recorded the E.P but the ride we've been on since has been amazing.
 We have made an unbelievable amount of new friends and fans and the response to the E.P has blown us away.

 Here are some of the highlights...

 Producing our own music videos has been particularly enjoyable part of the last few months.
 Nick set about learning the skills needed to pull off professional looking videos.
-After the Voodoo Blues video in the woods which showed progression from the photo montage video for Midnight Train, the challenge then was to move from the amateur to the professional.
+After the Voodoo Blues video in the woods, the challenge then was to move from the amateur to the professional.
 The Rambler was to be the one where it all came together.
 Shot in the live room of Factory Studios, Bristol we used the one shot idea with the band moving positions throughout.
 It was such a great experience!
 We are so happy with the result.

 BRISTOL MADE MUSIC is a run by a great guy called Simon Campbell.
 A musician in his own right, Simon also hosts a podcast called The Simon Campbell incident where he talks to all kinds of homegrown band and musicians.
 Just before the release of the debut single, Nick Scrase sat down via zoom and talked about the bands journey, their hopes and aspirations for the release and obviously, life during lockdown.
-A catch up with Simon is being planned now to talk about everything since the release.
+In September Nick and Eduardo caught up with Simon for a great chat about everything...Listen to both interviews here.